ismai117/kottie/README.md

   }

   ```
-- Create the podfile for your iOS app with the following commands:
+- Create the podfile for your iOS app with the following commands inside the iosApp directory:
   - pod init
   - pod install